Orinks/ByteShift-Media-Converter/README.md

-# Media Converter
+# ByteShift Media Converter

 A screen reader-friendly desktop application for converting audio and video files between different formats.
 Built with Python and wxPython, using FFmpeg for media conversion.

 ## Features

-- Convert between popular video and audio formats
+- Convert between a wide range of video and audio formats
 - Native Windows controls for optimal accessibility
-- Full screen reader support with NVDA and JAWS
+- Full screen reader support with NVDA and Windows Narrator
 - Keyboard shortcuts for all major functions
+- Detailed format descriptions and guidance
 - Progress tracking during conversion
 - Error handling with accessible notifications
 - Help system with keyboard navigation guide